github/roadmap/README.md

 ## Milestones

 The GitHub product roadmap is arranged on a quarter-by-quarter basis.
-Every feature is tagged with a quarter in which we expect to deliver the next stage of the feature.
+Every feature is labeled with a quarter in which we expect to deliver the next stage of the feature.
 The indicated milestone is our best known estimate, and may change as we do development.

 GitHub Enterprise Server has major releases on a quarterly basis, and minor releases on a monthly basis.
 Once we know what version we are delivering a feature, we will update the issue to indicate that information.